-- Tape up the doorway and through some newspapers [or cotton balls!] at it to see if you can stick them.
+- Tape up the doorway and throw some newspapers [or cotton balls!] at it to see if you can stick them.
 A great indoor activity for gross motor practice!

 - Shaving cream is a wonderful indoor sensory activity that toddlers love.
 Squirt some on a pan and just let them have fun.
 Add food coloring if you like.
 You might want to put them in an old shirt and maybe a towel down too.
 It does get messy [You can keep messy play clean too, I’ve got 10 ways!]

 - Bowl indoors!
 Grab one of the kids’ balls.
 Set up a few items for pins.
 Lots of things will work for these, pop bottles, paper towel tube, toilet paper works too!

 - Create a necklace, toddler style!
 Use a piece of string [a shoestring works well because of the hard end] and something to thread on it.
 Big beads would be great.
 But other items such as straws or large pasta noodles work too.
 This would be a great fine motor activity.